agsup/quartz/content/notes/Spring 2023/World Christian/Reading Notes/Week 1.md

 ### Types of Fulfillment

-#### Progressive Fulfillment
+- Progressive Fulfillment
 	- Fulfillment of past, present, and future
 		- Past
 			- Life of the nation of Israel
 		- Present
 			- Intermediate/Gospel fulfillment in Christ/the Church
 		- Future
 			- Eschatological/Ultimate fulfillment (new heaven/earth)

-#### Intermediate Historical Fulfillment
+- Intermediate Historical Fulfillment

-- content

-#### Intermediate Gospel Fulfillment
+- Intermediate Gospel Fulfillment

-- content

-#### Ultimate

-- content
+- Ultimate

 ### Conclusion